FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ## File Descriptions

-- `train.py`: Script for training the model.
+- `model.py`: Contains the implementation of the Transformer model.
+- `requirements.txt`: Lists the required Python packages.
 - `evaluation.ipynb`: Jupyter Notebook for evaluating the trained model.
+- `config.py`: Configuration file for the model.
+- `train.py`: Script for training the Transformer model.
+- `dataset.py`: Implementation of the dataset loader.

+## Results

+The results can be seen in the `evaluation.ipynb` notebook.

 ## Dependencies